neurohazardous/neurohazardous/_portfolio/hyper-music.md

 ---
 title: "hyperMusic"
 excerpt: "Are synchronized brain oscillations between musicians related to social coordination?
-Or are they just a by-product of shared perception? **[GitHub Repository](https://github.com/neurohazardous/hyperMusic)**"
+Or are they just a by-product of shared perception?"
 author_profile: true
 header:
   teaser: assets/images/hyper_teaser.JPG